bee-thedev/bee-thedev/README.md

  -->

 I’m a self-taught fullstack dev who swapped chalkboards for code.
-Mathematics teacher ➡️ Code ninja 🧠💻
-Also a writer, researcher, and part-time dreamer ☁️
+Mathematics teacher ➡️ Curious coder, always learning and building Also a writer, researcher, and part-time dreamer ☁️

 ---